hyphrated/Shelkr/README.md

 Shelkr is designed to be a digital registrar for you're library.
 It is simply a tracker for organization.

 ## The Inconvenience & Why I Made It.
 I have a library of both physical and digital books, so it's to loose track whether you *do* own a book or not.
 It's also just a prefernce to have everything in one platform that is readable like a large database.
 Hence, I made Shelkr.
+Addtionally, I'm going to eventually have it run on a Raspberry Pi with a display next to my bookshelf.
 ## What Shelkr is NOT.
 Shelkr is not a direct substituion to Calibre in any shape or form.
 It is simply a tracker, and has no ability to integrate nor read ```.epub``` or similar files.